zsoltmester/saturn/README.md

 ### Possible new features and improvements

+- Move all the strings to the Localizable.strings
 - Cache (news, pictures, videos, other media...)
 - Convert project to Swift 4
 - Feedback from users